 Brown Sugar – The Popular Imaginary of Black women

-The concept of “Brown Sugar” refers to societal belief that Black women are desirable yet deviant.
+The concept of “Brown Sugar” refers to the societal belief that Black women are desirable yet deviant.
 It reflects the fetishization of Black women that characterizes them as the embodiment of hypersexuality.

 “Brown Sugar” also highlights how culture and the global economy has historically used Black women’s sexuality to justify the consumption of Black women’s labor and bodies: